 Harvesting Summer Vegetables

 Knowing when to harvest vegetables is just as important as knowing how to grow them.
-Some have a long time over which you can harvest, others must be harvested at just the proper stage of ripening.
-Harvest at the wrong time, and your vegetables may not ripen properly if too young, or be tough and bitter if too old.
+Some have a long time over which you can harvest; others must be harvested at just the proper stage of ripening.
+Harvest at the wrong time, and your vegetables may not ripen properly if you are too young or be tough and bitter if you are too old.
 You can’t really go by the calendar, or days to maturity, as this can vary from year to year with such conditions as rain, temperature, and nutrition.
 The best way to tell when to harvest is by the traits of each vegetable.
 Here are some specific clues.

 Lima beans are best harvested when the pods are full, but before they start turning yellow.
 They are more tender when immature, and meatier when mature.
 The same applies to snap beans.
 When the seeds are half of full size or larger, the pods will be more fibrous and starchy.

-There are three traits which indicate a cantaloupe is ready for harvest—the stem slips easily from the vine, the “netting” on the surface turns light tan, and the blossom end (opposite the stem) is soft (push gently with your thumb) and smells sweet.
+Three traits indicate that cantaloupe is ready for harvest: the stem slips easily from the vine, the “netting” on the surface turns light tan, and the blossom end (opposite the stem) is soft (push gently with your thumb), and smells sweet.

-Length of cucumber when mature will vary with variety, but generally they are one and one-half to two and a half inches across, and five to eight inches long.
-They are best harvested slightly immature when spines are soft and before the seeds become half sized.
+The length of cucumbers, when mature, will vary with variety, but generally, they are one and one-half to two-and-a-half inches across and five to eight inches long.
+They are best harvested slightly immature when spines are soft and before the seeds become half-sized.

-Eggplant maturity and size varies with variety too.
+Eggplant maturity and size vary with variety too.
 In general, harvest when nearly full size and bright and shiny.
 When they turn a dull color, and seeds turn brown, they are overripe.

 Harvest hot peppers as you need them, the young and green ones being hotter in many cases than the mature and colored ones.
 Late in the season, you can pull the whole plant, and dry peppers in a warm, well-ventilated space.
 On the other hand, harvest sweet peppers when the fruits are full and firm.
 You can leave them on the plant if you want them to turn colors if this is the case for a particular selection (some stay green, others turn colors when fully mature).
 Even if a pepper will eventually turn colors, it can still be eaten while green with little difference in flavor, if any.